Membership and Account Agreement

 a.
 Name or Address Changes.
 You are responsible for notifying us of any name or address change.
 The Credit Union is only required to attempt to communicate with you at the most recent address you have provided to us.
 We may require all name and address changes to be provided in writing.
 If we attempt to locate you, we may impose a service fee as set forth in the Truth-in-Savings Disclosure or Schedule of Fees and Charges.

 b.
 Notice of Amendments.
 Except as prohibited by applicable law, we may change the terms of this Agreement at any time.
-We will notify you of any change in terms, rates, or fees as required by law.
+We will notify you, in a manner we deem appropriate under the circumstances, of any changes in terms, rates, or fees as required by law.
 We reserve the right to waive any terms of this Agreement.
 Any such waiver shall not affect our right to future enforcement.

 c.
 Effect of Notice.
 Any written notice you give us is effective when we receive it.
-Any written notice we give to you is effective when it is deposited in the U.S. mail, postage prepaid, and addressed to you at your statement mailing address.
-Notice to any account owner is considered notice to all account owners.
+Any written notice we give to you is effective when it is provided electronically or is deposited in the U.S mail, postage prepaid and addressed to you at your statement mailing address, and will be effective whether or not received by you.
+Notice to any account owner s considered notice to all account owners.

 d.
 Electronic Notices.
 If you have agreed to receive notices electronically, we may send you notices electronically and discontinue mailing paper notices to you until you notify us that you wish to reinstate receiving paper notices.